Arctos has a modest annual operating cost that is shared by members of the Arctos consortium. This covers the following expenses:

 Contributing to New Arctos Developments

-Arctos is a dynamic and comprehensive informatics tool that is continually adding new features for querying, managing, and integrating diverse kinds of specimen-related data, ranging from more traditional kinds of museum data to genomic and isotopic data generated from specimens.
+Arctos is a dynamic and comprehensive informatics tool that is continually adding new features for querying, managing, and integrating diverse kinds of collections-related data, ranging from more traditional kinds of museum records to genomic and isotopic data generated from biological records.
 Requests for major new developments in Arctos (major enhancements to existing features, completely innovative features) require external funding.
 Such developments are typically driven by grant proposals submitted by individual or multiple participating institutions that have consulted with the Arctos Working Group.
 To ensure appropriate development, institutions that submit proposals with funding for new Arctos developments must obtain a letter of support from the Chair of the Arctos Steering Committee.